Biden administration unveils sweeping changes to federal student loan system - NewsBreak

 Biden administration unveils sweeping changes to federal student loan system

 In a statement unveiling the proposed expansion of student loan discharge programs, the Department of Education said it expected to finalize a full plan by Nov.
-1, with the aim to have the changes take effect no later than July 1.Highland Park mayor: Having a handbook for mass shooting response is ‘ridiculous’
+1, with the aim to have the changes take effect no later than July 1.CHECK IT OUT: Let’s Talk+

 Secretary of Education Miguel Cardona said in the statement that proposed changes “will protect borrowers and save them time, money, and frustration, and will hold their colleges responsible for wrongdoing.”